 Check the Pet Regulations in Your New State

-There are certain things to know when moving to a new state with animals.
+There are certain things to consider when moving to a new state with animals.
 For example, you will have to read up on the laws and regulations.
 Perhaps you will need a new permit, maybe you will have to get certificates, or find where you put your old ones.
 In case you’re relocating from a house to an apartment, remember that pets may not be allowed in your building or complex, so ask around in advance.

 Avoid The Common Mistake When Moving with Pets

-One of the most common mistakes people tend to make is to keep the pet in the center of the chaos of relocation.
+One of the most common mistakes people tend to make is to keep the pet in the center of the chaos of relocation preparations.
 You should keep them away from all of that, not just because of their safety, but you don’t want them to be running around and getting in your way as you’re packing up.
 Keep them in a separated room while you or the movers are working.
 You can also leave them in the care of a friend, a neighbor, or family member while you take care of the packing.

 Not being in the midst of chaos day-in and day-out will be the best help to your pet.
 Cats do enjoy wreaking havoc again and again (as does an occasional dog), but it is of their own making.
 Noises and fuss that always go with moving may raise their stress level and seriously affect their health.